sileneer/NRP_2022_EEE12/README.md

 # Data-Driven Method for Li-Ion Battery Health Monitoring

-This project is under Nanyang Research Programme (NRP) by Nanyang Technological University (NTU), Singapore.
-The project code is EEE12 (2022).
+This project is under Nanyang Research Programme (NRP) 2022.
+The project code is EEE12.

 ## Description